iitis/Baltimore-Light-RailLink-data/README.md

 We acknowledge Swiftly’s GTFS-realtime API https://swiftly.zendesk.com/hc/en-us (accessed 11-31 January 2024) for supplying these real-time traffic data.

-## To plot a histogram of passing times between MR and CS stations use:
+## To plot a histogram

+of passing times between selected stations use

 ```
 hist --datafolder  ...  --direction